Everest Base Camp Trek 18 Days

-Our route of today to Tengboche weaves in and out of side valleys, making small ups and downs, to the teashops of Kenjoma, and joins the trail from Khumjung just before a collection of mani stones.
+Our route today to Tengboche weaves in and out of side valleys, making small ups and downs, to the teashops of Kenjoma, and joins the trail from Khumjung just before a collection of Mani stones.
 The views of Everest and Ama Dablam are excellent from this part of the trek.
-We pass the small settlement of Sanasa from where the trail drops towards Phunki Thanga (3250m).
-From here the trail climbs steeply through forests and around mani stones as it follows the side of a hill to the saddle on which the monestary of Tengboche sits at 3870m.
-The view from here is rightly deemed to be one of the worlds most magnificent.
-Kwangde (6187m), Tawachee (6542m), Everest, Nuptse, Lhotse (8501m), Ama Dablan, Kantega and Thamserku provide an inspiring panorama of Himalayan giants.
+We pass the small settlement of Sanasa from where the trail drops toward Phunki Thanga (3,250 m).
+From here, the trail climbs steeply through forests and around mani stones as it follows the side of a hill to the saddle on which the monastery of Tengboche sits at 3,870 m.
+The view from here is rightly deemed to be one of the world's most magnificent.
+Kwangde (6187m), Tawachee (6542m), Everest, Nuptse, Lhotse (8501m), Ama Dablan, Kantega, and Thamserku provide an inspiring panorama of Himalayan giants.
 We will spend the night in Tengboche village (5 hrs).

 Tengboche to Pheriche (4240m)

-From Tengboche we start our day by descending through forests of birches, conifers and rhododendrons to the village of Devuche.
-From here the level trail passes many mani walls in a deep rhododendron forest.
-After crossing the Imja Khola river the route climbs past some magnificently carved mani stones to Pangboche (3860m).
+From Tengboche, we will start our day by descending through forests of birches, conifers, and rhododendrons to the village of Devuche.
+From here, the level trail passes many mangrove walls in a deep rhododendron forest.
+After crossing the Imja Khola river, the route climbs past some magnificently carved mani stones to Pangboche (3,860 m).
 This is the highest year-round settlement in the valley, and the Pangboche gompa is the oldest in Khumbu and once contained relics that were said to be the skull and hand of a yeti.
-Beyond Pangboche the route enters alpine meadows above the tree line, mostly consisting of scrub juniper and tundra.
-We will cross the Khumbu Khola river and arrive in Pheriche, which is a labyrinth of walls and pastures (4:30 hrs).
+Beyond Pangboche, the route enters alpine meadows above the tree line, mostly consisting of scrub juniper and tundra.
+We will cross the Khumbu Khola and arrive in Pheriche, which is a labyrinth of walls and pastures (4:30 hrs).

 Acclimatisation day in Pheriche

-The most important thing to acclimatisation to high altitudes is a slow ascent.
-Therefore it is imperative that we spend an additional night at Pheriche to aid the acclimatisation process.
-A good way to spend the day is to hike to the small summer settlement of Chhukung at 4730m.
-From here we have tremendous views of Island Peak (6189m), the south face of Lothse and the south eastern face of Ama Dablam.
-After enjoying the views here we return back to Pheriche (4 hrs).
+The most important thing for acclimatization at high altitudes is a slow ascent.
+Therefore, it is essential to spend an additional night at Pheriche.
+A good way to spend the day is to hike to the small summer settlement of Chhukung at 4,730 m.
+From here, we will have tremendous views of Island Peak (6,189 m), the south face of Lhotse, and the south-eastern face of Ama Dablam.
+After enjoying the views here, we return to Pheriche.
+(4 hrs.)

 Pheriche to Duglha (4620m)

-The trail of today ascents the broad, gently sloping valley from Pheriche to Phalang Karpo at 4320m.
-In many places the trail crosses small streams on boulders.
-Beyond Phalang Karpo the trail climbs steeply onto the terminal moraine of the Khumbu Glacier, then joins the trail from Dingboche and contours down to a stream, crossing it on a bridge just before Duglha (3 hrs).
+We will climb the large and gently sloping valleys from Pheriche to Phalang Karpo today (4,320 m).
+In many places, the trail crosses small streams on boulders.
+Beyond Phalang Karpo, the trail goes steeply onto the terminal moraine of the Khumbu Glacier.
+It then joins the trail from Dingboche and contours down to a stream, crossing it on a bridge just before Dughla.
+(3 hrs).

 Dughla to Lobuche (4930m)

-From Dughla the trail goes directly up the terminal moraine of the Khumbu Glacier for about an hour to the memorial area known as Chukpilhara, which was built in memory of six Sherpas who died in an avalanche during the 1970 Japanese skiing expedition on Everest.
-From here the trail drops a bit and follows the western side of the valley to Lobuche, a summer settlement at 4930m that has become a major trekking stop.
+From Dughla the trail goes directly up the terminal moraine of the Khumbu Glacier for about an hour to the memorial area known as Chukpilhara.
+It was built in memory of six Sherpas who died in an avalanche during the 1970 Japanese skiing expedition on Everest.
+From here, the trail drops a bit and follows the western side of the valley to Lobuche, a summer settlement at 4,930 meters that has become a major trekking stop.
 The sunset on Nuptse, seen from here, is a memorable sight.